Suppression of scalar power on large scales and associated bispectra: Acknowledgements

 \section{Acknowledgements}

 The authors wish to thank Xingang Chen, Dhiraj Hazra and Takahiro Tanaka for discussions and comments on the manuscript.
 HVR would like to thank the Indian Institute of Technology Madras (IIT-M), Chennai, India, for financial support through half-time research assistantship.
 DC would like to thank the Tata Institute of Fundamental Research (TIFR), Mumbai, India, for financial support.
 DC's work is also supported by STFC grant ST/T000813/1.
-The authors wish to acknowledge the use of the cluster computing facilities at IIT-M and TIFR.
+The authors wish to acknowledge the use of the High Performance Computing Environment at IIT-M and the cluster computing facilities at TIFR.
 LS also wishes to acknowledge support from the Science and Engineering Research Board, Department of Science and Technology, Government of India, through the Core Research Grant CRG/2018/002200.